browserengineering/book/book/animations.md

 Composited display items
 ========================

-Let's add some more features to display items to help then support compositing.
+Before getting to finishing off `CompositedLayer`, let's add some more features to display items to help then support compositing.

 The first thing we'll need is a way to signal that a visual effect "needs compositing", meaning that it may be animating and so its contents should be